 “I will do my best to correct the record and ensure that my misquotations and mistakes are fixed.
 I have resigned my position as staff writer at The New Yorker.” — Johah Lehrer

-If your work is found to have uncited source material, own it, apologize for it, and amend it.
+If your work is found to have source material without proper citation, own it, apologize for it, and amend it.

 Using someone else's words verbatim (word for word.)
 When quoting a sentence, put the person's words in quotation marks when quoting longer amounts, put the quote in an indented paragraph.
 Include the source either within the text of your paper or in a footnote.